jseward/enetpp/README.md

 ---
 1. clone this repository
 2. clone enet's repository (https://github.com/lsalzman/enet)
-3. enet itself is not header only, you will have to build it as a library.
-It uses CMake so pretty simple.
+3. build enet as a library and link it to your project
-4. add additional include directories : enet/include and enetpp/include
+4. add additional include directories to your project : enet/include and enetpp/include

 Global state
 ---